Masters Degree (MSLS) in

 - Must have obtained a baccalaureate degree, prior to the start of the admission term, from a fully accredited U.S. institution of higher learning or from a recognized foreign institution.
 See Graduate School admissions for specifics.

-- An overall grade point average of 2.75 on undergraduate work and 3.00 on all graduate work, if applicable.
+- An overall grade point average of 3.0 on undergraduate and graduate work, if applicable.

 - International applicants whose native language is not English must submit either a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.
 See Graduate School admissions for specifics.